Transform Easytrieve to modern languages by using AWS Transform custom

 Automation and scale

-Agentic AI multi-mode execution architecture – AWS Transform custom leverages agentic AI with 3 execution modes (conversational, interactive, full automation) to automate complex transformation tasks including code analysis, refactoring, transformation planning and testing.
+Agentic AI multi-mode execution architecture – AWS Transform custom leverages agentic AI with 3 execution modes - conversational, interactive, and full automation - to automate complex transformation tasks including code analysis, refactoring, transformation planning and testing.

 Adaptive learning feedback system – The platform implements continuous learning mechanisms through code sample analysis, documentation parsing, and developer feedback integration with versioned transformation definitions.